simara-svatopluk/ddd-course/3-model/model.md

 # Implementation Model

 There are always many ways how to implement the abstract model.
-The implementation can be made in smooth and simple or overcomplicated.
+The implementation can be smooth and simple or overcomplicated.
 It is surprisingly easy to end up with a complicated solution.
 But we will take the effort and introduce strategies and concepts that will help us simplify the model.

 ## Concrete Association